Learn how analytics-driven process improvement and automation can drive results for your organization.

 If a company is manually processing sales orders (exchanging emails between sales and operations), using a technology solution to automate the information exchange will provide general process visibility and produce process data necessary to identify the main process issues.
 These can be addressed using appropriate business process improvement methodologies.
 Then, technology automation can be extended to the entire process at a more detailed level.

-While initial efforts may lead to pointed results (modify staffing at certain processing points, eliminate redundant data entry, etc.), analytics-driven improvements can be much more impactful (organizational redesign, eliminating entire process steps, etc.).
+While initial efforts may lead to pointed results (modify staffing at certain processing points, eliminate redundant data entry and more), analytics-driven improvements can be much more impactful (organizational redesign, eliminating entire process steps and so on).

 Even the most mature process automation and analytics often requires a hefty budget and leadership buy-in.
 Building grassroots support can help cement organizational demand.